Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 As the simplest nontrivial solution, and motivated by our numerical findings, we consider the case in which the nonlinear competition is won by a density wave with underlying wave vectors $\pm\mathbf{k}_0$ at the Bose surface, that is,

-These are the type of solutions that have emerged numerically in the case of a generic Bose surface or one that shrinks into a pair of Dirac points.
-In the latter case, $\mathbf{k}_0=\mathbf{K}$ corresponds to a Dirac point, while in the former $\mathbf{k}_0$ spontaneously emerges from the available momenta at the Bose surface.
+These are the type of solutions that have emerged numerically in the case of a generic Bose surface, with $\mathbf{k}_0$ spontaneously chosen from the available momenta at the Bose surface by the random initial fluctuations.

 Using this ansatz, Eqs. (\ref{GPk}) are turned into the following pair of coupled equations for the density-wave amplitudes $\bar{\psi}_{\mathbf{k}_0}$ and $\bar{\psi}_{-\mathbf{k}_0}^*$:

 Decomposing the parameter $(\gamma+ig)/\Delta N\equiv \alpha e^{i\varphi}$ in magnitude $\alpha=\sqrt{\gamma^2+g^2}/\Delta N$ and phase $\varphi=\arg\{\gamma+ig\}$, and similarly for the density-wave amplitudes, $\bar{\psi}_{\pm\mathbf{k}_0}=\rho_\pm e^{i\phi_\pm}$, the equations are turned into